cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Disagree
         - answer: Strongly disagree
     - statement: 4.
-The school has a clear privacy policy about sharing images of pupils engaged in school activities and events online.
+The school has a clear privacy policy about sharing images of pupils online engaged in school activities and events.
       responses:
         - answer: Strongly agree
         - answer: Agree